Gondolav/gondolav.github.io/index.md

 TODO: fail rate/income analysis ?

+## Violation Analysis

+We were provided with the comments related to each inspection.
+Although it would have been very difficult to perform an analysis over the comments themselves, these comments are fortunately classified into forty-six violation categories, which could be interpreted as the set of rules to follow to obtain a facility as safe as possible.
+Consequently, these rules appear in the comments when they are broken.
+That is what we will be focusing on in this section.

+To start simple, we simply extracted the most frequent violations to see if any scheme appeared.
+The most encountered one are the following:
+1. **34.
+FLOORS: CONSTRUCTED PER CODE, CLEANED, GOOD REPAIR, COVING INSTALLED, DUST-LESS CLEANING METHODS USED**
+2. **35.
+WALLS, CEILINGS, ATTACHED EQUIPMENT CONSTRUCTED PER CODE: GOOD REPAIR, SURFACES CLEAN AND DUST-LESS CLEANING METHODS**
+3. **33.
+FOOD AND NON-FOOD CONTACT EQUIPMENT UTENSILS CLEAN, FREE OF ABRASIVE DETERGENTS**
+4. **32.
+FOOD AND NON-FOOD CONTACT SURFACES PROPERLY DESIGNED, CONSTRUCTED AND MAINTAINED**
+5. **38.
+VENTILATION: ROOMS AND EQUIPMENT VENTED AS REQUIRED: PLUMBING: INSTALLED AND MAINTAINED**

+These categories are indeed significant since they represent almost 60% of the met violations throughout all the inspections.
+It appears that the most difficult thing for the Chicago facilities is usually to keep their cooking and serving space (floors, ventilation, walls and ceilings) as well as their utensils clean and in good condition.
+We could remark that this task is probably one of the most difficult when we are dealing with food as it is a continuous work to make sure everything works well.
+Moreover, if we regard restaurants, cooks manipulate ingredients all day so it is not surprising to see their working spaces get dirty.

+Nevertheless and unless there was an important accumulation of dirty or out-of-order equipment, these violations appear to be rather irrelevant in the sense that it would probably not cause the establishment's failure to the inspection.
+Let us verify this statement by visualizing the occurrence frequency of each category in case of a failed inspection and compute the difference with the previous results.

+The violation categories with the highest such frequency difference are listed here:
+1. **18.
+NO EVIDENCE OF RODENT OR INSECT OUTER OPENINGS PROTECTED/RODENT PROOFED, A WRITTEN LOG SHALL BE MAINTAINED AVAILABLE TO THE INSPECTORS**
+2. **29.
+PREVIOUS MINOR VIOLATION(S) CORRECTED 7-42-090**
+3. **19.
+OUTSIDE GARBAGE WASTE GREASE AND STORAGE AREA; CLEAN, RODENT PROOF, ALL CONTAINERS COVERED**
+4. **16.
+FOOD PROTECTED DURING STORAGE, PREPARATION, DISPLAY, SERVICE AND TRANSPORTATION**
+5. **24.
+DISH WASHING FACILITIES: PROPERLY DESIGNED, CONSTRUCTED, MAINTAINED, INSTALLED, LOCATED AND OPERATED**

+Violation number **18** is clearly one of the most involved issues in an establishment's failure, with a presence in the comments of a failed inspection 5.8% higher than when considering all the inspections.
+We can then deduce that the presence of rodents or insects is a serious misconduct and highly increases the inspection's failure probability.
+Even though the difference are less significant (about 1%), we may also observe that rules related directly to food such as food protection, dishes neatness or garbage organisation appear more often in the inspections' comments in case of failure.
+This makes sense since the primary role of the inspections is to make sure the food in this facility is safe to eat and is correctly dealt with at every step.
+Finally, it is not surprising to see violation number **29** in the ranking as it is linked to the observance of the law [7-42-090](http://chicago-il.elaws.us/code/coor_t7_ch7-42_sec7-42-090) which among other things penalizes the non-correction of a violation upon re-inspection.

+There are various types of inspections, one of them being **COMPLAINT** for inspections caused by clients' complaints.
+We take a look at the difference between the frequencies of violations in case of protest and the original frequencies.
+The following categories came out:

+1. **3.
+POTENTIALLY HAZARDOUS FOOD MEETS TEMPERATURE REQUIREMENT DURING STORAGE, PREPARATION DISPLAY AND SERVICE**
+2. **18.
+NO EVIDENCE OF RODENT OR INSECT OUTER OPENINGS PROTECTED/RODENT PROOFED, A WRITTEN LOG SHALL BE MAINTAINED AVAILABLE TO THE INSPECTORS**
+3. **29.
+PREVIOUS MINOR VIOLATION(S) CORRECTED 7-42-090**
+4. **6.
+HANDS WASHED AND CLEANED, GOOD HYGIENIC PRACTICES; NO BARE HAND CONTACT WITH READY-TO-EAT FOODS.**

+Overall the frequency difference is not really meaningful (at most 1.3%) so there appears to be no link between complaint-based inspections and violations.
+Nevertheless, we can still notice that clients tend to complain more about violations number **3**, **18** and **6**, probably because this aspect is more visible to them.

+To conclude with this analysis, we extract the most encountered violation category in each neighbourhood.
+Violation number **54** clearly wins here as it is the most met category in 54 out of 77 community areas.
+A violation analysis over the neighbourhoods is then not very insightful to get to know more about which parts of the city are the safest food-wise.
+This is the question we will address in the next part.

 ## Risk analysis per neighbourhood

 One of the features we could use to perform an analysis of the food inspections is the **Risk** associated with each inspection.
 By risk, here we mean the possibility of *adversely affecting the public's health*.
 It can take 3 different values: **HIGH**, **MEDIUM** and **LOW**.
 Indeed, the establishments which are judged more risky will be more inspected than others.
 We chose to judge the neighbourhoods by their percentage of high risk food facilities as it appeared to be an accurate measure we could get from this feature.
 Indeed, such a test would probably tell us something about the safest places in Chicago food-wise.